Dragoniko55/portfolio/README.md

 # Welcome to my Portfolio

-Hi!
-My name is Nicolas, but everyone calls me Nick.
+Hi, my name is Nicolas!
+I'm currently completing my last semester for my bachelor's degree in computer science with a major in video game design.
 I see you've stumbled upon my portfolio!
 Let me take you through my past experiences to give you a feel for the kind of projects I've been working on.
 Most of these projects will have a Windows-64 build at the provided links.

 ## School Projects